bminer/node-twilio-api/README.md

 ## Install

-This project is in an **alpha** stage.
-Placing and receiving calls should now be working, but these features are an their infantcy.
-Call recording and conferences have not yet been tested.
-**Do NOT use in production environments yet!
-Use at your own risk!**
+Project Status: Beta - Not recommended for use in production environments just yet, but please test!

 `npm install twilio-api`

+This project is in an **beta** stage.
+Placing and receiving calls work rather well.
+Call recording and conferences have not yet been thoroughly tested.

+While I do not believe that this API is ready for a production environment, I would love to get some people using it, testing it, and submitting issues through GitHub.
+Thanks!

 ## Features and Library Overview